-Hydnum rufescens, also known as Terracotta Hedgehog, is a small or medium-sized fruiting body is similar to that of Hydnum repandum but is smaller, thinner and salmon pink colored.
+Hydnum rufescens, also known as Terracotta Hedgehog, is a small or medium-sized fruiting body that is similar to that of Hydnum repandum but is smaller, thinner and salmon pink coloured.
 It grows on soil in broad-leaf or coniferous woods.

 is salmon-pink.
-Cap is smooth or faintly downy; it is at first convex with inrolled margin, becoming flattened and often slightly funnel-shaped.
-Margin remains incurved.
-Stem is stout, more or less equal, sometimes eccentric, and finely downy.
-Flesh is pinkish, soft, thick and rather crumbly.
+Cap is smooth or faintly downy; it is at first convex with an inrolled margin, becoming flattened and often slightly funnel-shaped.
+The margin remains incurved.
+The stem is stout, more or less equal, sometimes eccentric, and finely downy.
+The flesh is pinkish, soft, thick and rather crumbly.
 Spines are salmon pink and broadly attached to the stem.
 Spores

 are glassy in color.

 on the www.first-nature.com web site.